kefandriann/marina/README.md

 # marina
-Yet another SAT solver written in Ocaml, `marina` being the Malagasy word for `True`.
+Yet another SAT solver written in Ocaml, _marina_ being the Malagasy word for _True_.

 ## Practical example

 _Marina ve fa misy ny zazavavindrano?_
-Is it true that Zazavavindrano exist?
+Is it true that Zazavavindrano (mermaids) exist?
 The following assumptions were gathered across the Malagasy folklore:
 * Zazavavindrano who don't swim in warm sea have red stripes
 * Zazavavindrano either have blue stripes or does not have red stripes